 We're biophysicists, exploring living systems in which the physical interactions between cellular components can give rise to dynamic structures and patterns.
 Most of our work examines bacterial communities, especially gut microbes, which we explore by developing and implementing new optical and computational tools.
-(We used to study membrane biophysics as well; see here for a description of that work.)
+(We used to study membrane biophysics as well; see here.)

 Some glimpses of our research projects are given below.